jedcn/jedcn.com/source/_posts/2013-09-04-emacs-setup.markdown

 it.
 I think I have a system that I understand, that I can maintain, and that I can extend.
-Having written this up, I'm off to go watch some [emacsrocks.com][emacs-rocks-com] or read up on some [emacredux.com][emacs-redux-com] or learn more about elisp via [emacsbites.com][emacs-bites-com].
+Having written this up, I'm off to go watch some [emacsrocks.com][emacs-rocks-com] or read up on some [emacsredux.com][emacs-redux-com] or learn more about elisp via [emacsbites.com][emacs-bites-com].

-Before I close the chapter on this post, I would be remiss if I didn't at least point out that Babel and Org-Mode, the parts of emacs that enable literate programming, are a real delight to work with!
-If you are thinking of treading this path, be sure to check out Schulte's [A Multi-Language Computing Environment for Literate Programming and Reproducible Research][jstatsoft-lp-and-rr].
+Before I close the chapter on this post, I would be remiss if I didn't at least point out that [Babel][babel] and [Org-mode][org-mode], the parts of emacs that enable literate programming, are a real delight to work with!
+If you are thinking of treading this path, be sure to check out Schulte's
+[A Multi-Language Computing Environment for Literate Programming and Reproducible Research][jstatsoft-lp-and-rr].

 ## Resources